 Welcome!
-I am an Assistant Profesor of Economics at the Universidad del Rosario, Bogotá.
+I am a professor of economics at the Universidad del Pacifico.
 My areas of research and teaching interests are development economics and political economy, and their links with behavioral economics.
 I obtained a Ph.D. in Agricultural and Resource Economics at the University of California, Berkeley.

 I am co-director of the Behavioral Government Lab and author of the massive open online course (MOOC) "Behavioral Economics for Effective Public Management" (in Spanish) on EdX.

 I am the network co-director of LACEA-BRAIN and co-organizer of the Workshop of Experimental and Behavioral Economics of the Americas (WEBEA).